EXPLAINER: Why disputed maps won't stop Ohio's May 3 primary - NewsBreak

 EXPLAINER: Why disputed maps won't stop Ohio's May 3 primary

-COLUMBUS, Ohio — (AP) — Despite the uncertainty raised over the date of Ohio’s primary election, the state is ready to move forward with early voting Tuesday for a likely May 3 contest with statewide and congressional races, but not legislative ones.
+Despite the uncertainty raised over the date of Ohio’s primary election , the state is ready to move forward with early voting Tuesday for a likely May 3 contest with statewide and congressional races, but not legislative ones.

 The partial primary is scheduled to go ahead despite months of unresolved legal wrangling that has seen proposed redistricting maps repeatedly shot down by the Ohio Supreme Court as unconstitutional gerrymanders.
 U.S. House races have been allowed to continue because court proceedings have tied up the latest disputed map beyond Election Day.